guardian/all-newsletters-page-proto/docs/01-design-doc.md

 ## Context and Scope

 The [newsletters round up page][] is currently underwhelming and doesn't do the best job of advertising our newsletters, reflecting the quality of the product or providing a good user experience.
 In the process of revamping this page, we should look at using more modern technologies for developing and rendering the page.

 `frontend` as a project is moving away from rendering more generally.
-IT therefore makes sense for this particular page to live elsewhere and there is a benefit in bringing the page in line with other modern Guardian projects that already use React.
+It therefore makes sense for this particular page to live elsewhere and there is a benefit in bringing the page in line with other modern Guardian projects that already use React.

 ## Goals and non-Goals